Maokong Gondola: Fares

+As of 2025, the standard fare for the Maokong Gondola is NT$180.
+Fares can be paid by either purchasing the tickets at the stations or using EasyCard or stored-value card.
+Tourists can also purchase the Maokong Gondola version of the one-day Taipei Pass for unlimited rides on Taipei buses and MRTs, and up to three gondola rides in one day.

 Crystal cabins

 Since 30 March 2010, thirty cabins have been retrofitted with 48mm thick glass bottoms, each weighing 213 kg.
 They operate with a service interval of three minutes.
 The capacity is limited to five persons per cabin.
 Crystal cabins, also called “Eyes of Maokong Gondola”, have their own waiting queue and a computer managed ticketing system, instructing passengers to enter the queue at a specified time.
 Currently, the price for taking a crystal cabin is the same as that of regular cabins.
 The cost of each cabin modification was NT$200,000.